 Introduction

-Streptococcus pneumoniae is a commensal bacterium found in the nasopharynx of humans where it plays an integral role in the normal upper respiratory flora.
-It is also a common pathogen and is one of the most common bacterial causes of disease in humans.
-In classical medical texts pneumococcus is described as a Gram-positive lancet-shaped coccus that is usually found in pairs.
-In fact, pneumococcus is the Gram-positive coccus, being first bacteria that Christian Gram noted which retained the dark aniline-gentian violet stain that now bears his name (Gram 1884).
+Streptococcus pneumoniae is a commensal bacterium found in the nasopharynx of humans where it plays an integral role in normal upper respiratory flora.
+It is a common pathogen and one of the most common bacterial causes of disease in humans.
+In classical medical texts, pneumococcus is described as a Gram-positive lancet-shaped coccus,usually found in pairs.
+In fact, pneumococcus is the Gram-positive coccus, being the first bacteria noted by Christian Gram that retained the dark aniline-gentian violet stain that now bears his name (Gram 1884).
 Pneumococcus was first isolated in 1881 by two microbiologist, George M. Sternberg in the United States and Louis Pasteur in France (Pasteur 1881; Sternberg 1882; D. A. Watson et al. 1993).
-In both cases the sample from which the bacterium was isolated originated from healthy carriers, rather than ill patients.
+In both cases, the sample from which the bacterium was isolated originated from healthy carriers, rather than ill patients.
 The causal association between this newly discovered bacterium and pneumonia was firmly established only five years later (Weichselbaum 1886), and in the following decade, all clinical presentations of pneumococcal infection had been described (Robert Austrian 1981).
 Pneumococcus has gone by many names since its first isolation in 1881.
-Originally it was named Micrococcus pasteuri by Sternberg (Sternberg 1882) but, by 1920 a scientific consensus was reached in which it was agreed that the official name should be Diplococcus pneumoniae (Winslow et al. 1920).
+Originally it was named Micrococcus pasteuri by Sternberg (Sternberg 1882) but by 1920, scientific consensus was reached that the official name should be Diplococcus pneumoniae (Winslow et al. 1920).
 It was not until 1974 that pneumococcus received its current name, Streptococcus pneumoniae (Deibel and Seeley 1974).

 Pneumococcus is encapsulated by a polysaccharide coating that protects it from environmental factors.
-The polysaccharide capsule acts as an “invisibility cloak” to the human immune system, which is rendered unable to detect pneumococcus except through certain patterns in the oligosaccharides contained within the capsule (Tuomanen, Austrian, and Masure 1995).
+The polysaccharide capsule acts as an “invisibility cloak” to the human immune system, rendering it unable to detect pneumococcus except through certain patterns in the oligosaccharides contained within the capsule (Tuomanen, Austrian, and Masure 1995).
 Based on these patterns, pneumococcus has been classified into over 97 different serotypes to date.
-Additionally, as the capsule contains only polysaccharides and not proteins, the immune response is T-cell independent and therefore poorly immunogenic, even after identification by the immune system (Geno et al. 2015).
-These characteristics are the fundamental challenges faced by scientists engineering new pneumococcal vaccines.
-The significance of serotypes on the development of vaccines should not be understated.
-The failure of the original attempt of Wright and colleagues in 1911 to prevent pneumococcal pneumonia with vaccination was indeed due to lack of knowledge about serotype-specific immunogenicity (Wright et al. 1914).
+Additionally, as the capsule contains only polysaccharides and not proteins, the immune response is T-cell independent and therefore poorly immunogenic, even after being identified by the immune system (Geno et al. 2015).
+These characteristics are the fundamental challenges faced by scientists in engineering new pneumococcal vaccines.
+The significance of serotypes in the development of vaccines should not be understated.
+Indeed the failure of Wright and colleagues' original attempt to develop a vaccination against pneumococcal pneumonia was due to the lack of knowledge about serotype-specific immunogenicity (Wright et al. 1914).

 All serotypes of pneumococcus have the potential to cause disease in humans.
-However, some are more virulent than others.
-The prevalence of asymptomatic carriage in the nasopharynx varies greatly by serotype as does the propensity of serotypes to cause clinical infections.
-Quantifying the pathogenic potential of serotypes is difficult as both their prevalence and propensity to cause disease need to be considered.
-With few exceptions, acquisition of a new serotype into the nasopharyngeal flora proceeds the onset of clinical disease caused by that serotype.
-Pneumococcal epidemiology is dominated by this effect - children act as a reservoir of asymptomatic pneumococcal carriage from which other children and adults acquire serotypes that may lead to symptomatic disease.
-Because of this, vaccinations that decrease the pneumococcal carriage in children have the potential of reducing the incidence of disease both in other unvaccinated children and in adults.
-This phenomenon is called a herd-effect, and is integral to the development of vaccination strategies to combat pneumococcal disease.
+Some are, however, more virulent than others.
+The prevalence of asymptomatic carriage in the nasopharynx varies greatly by serotype, as does the propensity of serotypes to cause clinical infections.
+Quantifying the pathogenic potential of serotypes is difficult as both their prevalence and propensity to cause disease must be considered.
+With few exceptions, the acquisition of a new serotype into the nasopharyngeal flora proceeds the onset of clinical disease caused by that serotype.
+Pneumococcal epidemiology is dominated by this effect - children act as reservoirs of asymptomatic pneumococcal carriage from which other children and adults acquire serotypes that may lead to symptomatic disease.
+Because of this, vaccinations which decrease the pneumococcal carriage in children have the potential of reducing the incidence of disease both in other unvaccinated children and in adults.
+This phenomenon is called the herd-effect, and is integral to the development of vaccination strategies to combat pneumococcal disease.